tingicode/rock-paper-scissors-game/README.md

 This is my third software engineering project.
 After mastering JavaScript basics, I explored more advanced concepts by building this Rock-Paper-Scissors game.
 Here, you can either play against the computer or let it auto-play.
-Hope you enjoy!
+Hope you enjoy.